kaisachy/goat_tracer_app/BREEDING_ANALYTICS_IMPLEMENTATION.md

 The breeding analytics system has been completely rewritten to provide the same sophisticated analysis logic as the Flutter app.
 The new system includes:

 - **Advanced breeding success analysis** with proper pregnancy tracking
-- **Comprehensive filtering** by cow, bull, breeding type, date range, and success status
+- **Comprehensive filtering** by Doe, Buck, breeding type, date range, and success status
 - **Real-time analytics** with detailed performance metrics
 - **Breeding type performance** analysis (Natural vs Artificial Insemination)
-- **Bull performance tracking** with success rates and cow counts
+- **Buck performance tracking** with success rates and Doe counts
 - **Pending breeding detection** for recent events

 ## Architecture